rumeshnw/fxCalculator/README.md

      USD 200 in JPY ==> USD 200 = JPY 23990

+If user input is invalid then system will show following message,

+`Invalid currency conversion input.
+Sample input 'AUD 100.00 in USD' without quotes.`

 If system cannot calculate the exchange rate for the given Base/Term currency combination, following message will be displayed.

 `Unable to find Rate for <base currency>/<term currency>`